vr-voyage/quick-avatar-setup/README.md

 This is tool is currently extremely limited.

-* **YOU NEED A SPECIAL VERSION OF GODOT TO EDIT IT** Actually, you basically need @fire GLTF module, that allows for in-game GLB imports.
-I pushed the version I'm using here, at https://github.com/vr-voyage/godot/tree/3.3 .
-But that basically means that you have to know how to [compile Godot for Windows](https://docs.godotengine.org/en/latest/development/compiling/compiling_for_windows.html).
-I might generate automatic builds of this Godot version, using Github Actions in the next days, but meanwhile, you're on your own.
-This limitation should be removed once I start using @Lyuma VRM plugin instead... which might even come before the Github actions.

 * **WORKSFORME EDITION**
 I only tested this for myself, so things might go very wrong on the models you're trying to use them on.